Creamy Tuscan Chicken Pasta is easy to make and so delicious.

 Ingredients and Variations

 CHICKEN: Cooked chicken saves the day (and time!) for this recipe!
 Rotisserie chicken is already cooked and pre-seasoned (remove the skin) and simply needs to be cut or shredded before adding to the pan.
-Leftover diced ham, Italian sausage, even meatballs still make this a delish dish.
+Leftover diced ham, Italian sausage, and even meatballs still make this a delish dish.

 VEGETABLES: Sun-dried tomatoes and spinach add a punch of color, texture, and flavor to this dish.
 Other ideas are drained diced tomatoes, green peas, or mushrooms.

-PASTA: Choose a pasta that the sauce will cling to, like bowtie, penne, rigatoni, or wide egg noodles.
+PASTA: Choose a pasta that the sauce will cling to, like a bowtie, penne, rigatoni, or wide egg noodles.
 For a low-carb version, use zucchini ‘zoodles’ in place of the pasta.